Jzhezheng08/math-visual-proofs-eso/README.md

 ## English

-A repository containing animations created with ManimCE for a high school research project (Treball de Recerca) titled **"Visual Mathematical Proofs for Secondary Education: An Accessible Approach with Digital Tools"**.
+This repository contains animations created with ManimCE for a high school research project (Treball de Recerca) titled **"Visual Mathematical Proofs for Secondary Education: An Accessible Approach with Digital Tools"**.

 This project demonstrates, through **animations created with ManimCE**, how to construct essential mathematical formulas and theorems from **lower secondary education (ESO level)** step by step.